xinhe2/journal-club/content/post/uchg-compbio-jc.md

 The `date`, `tags` and `ghcommentid` entries are the most important:

-- The HTML pages will be named as `date-filename.html` from your source notes `content/post/filename.md`
+- The HTML page generated from `content/post/filename.md` will be named as `date-filename.html`
-- The `tags` will help organizing your notes by research field or researcher names depending on how you tag it
+- The `tags` will organize your notes by research field or researcher names depending on how you tag it
-- The `ghcommentid` should match the issue ID you have just opened so that you can properly add comment box to the post
+- The `ghcommentid` should match the issue ID you have just opened; otherwise the "comments" section will not load properly

-Now, simply type `hugo` at the root of the repository (where you can fine `config.toml`):
+Now, simply type `hugo` at the root of the repository (where you can find `config.toml`):

 ```bash
 hugo